-She is currently writing a book on the Seine River, The Most Seductive River in the World, which also will be published by W.W.
+She is currently writing a book on the Seine River, The Most Romantic River in the World, which also will be published by W.W.
 Norton & Co.

 In 2010, she was decorated a chevalier of the Legion of Honor, the highest honor of the French state, for her “special contribution” to the friendship between France and the United States.

 In the spring term 2017, Sciolino taught as a Ferris Professor of Journalism at Princeton University’s Council of the Humanities, a post she held in the fall of 2010.

 In 2015 she served as the expert lecturer on the first New York Times-led tour to Iran and led six New York Times’ tours to Iran by the end of 2017.
 She continues to lecture on these tours as well as New York Times-led tours to Provence.

 Sciolino’s previous book, La Seduction: How the French Play the Game of Life, was published by Henry Holt/Times Books in 2011.
 The book was named one of the best books of 2011 by the New York Times T Magazine.